privacysandbox/privacy-sandbox-demos/services/home/docs/demos/reach-measurement-with-shared-storage.md

 Browser-)SSP:User visits a publisher site SSP-->>Browser: SSP runs auction and loads the winning ad into an iframe*

-Note right of Browser:* we skip the auction flow<br/> to focus on measurement and Shared Storage
+Note right of Browser:* We skip the auction flow<br/> to focus on measurement and Shared Storage

 Browser->>DSP:Browser loads ad creative